Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 So just by doing that you’ll add less EQ to the mix which makes your job easier in the end.

-The key take-away here is that you make sure you mix the low-end together instead of separately in a vacuum.
-The bass guitar and the kick drum has a symbiotic relationship and mixing them together is the key, even if you mute everything else.
+The key takeaway is that you mix the low-end together instead of separately in a vacuum.
+The bass guitar and the kick drum have a symbiotic relationship, and mixing them together is the key, even if you mute everything else.

-It’ll help you create more definition so the kick packs a punch and bass has definition.
+It’ll help you create more definition so the kick packs a punch and the bass has definition.

 How to Decide Where the Kick and Bass Sit in the Frequency Spectrum

-Even if they are great partners you can also look at them like brothers that argue a lot.
-And when that happens you need to teach them how to share.
+Even if they are great partners, you can also look at them like brothers who argue a lot.
+And when that happens, you need to teach them how to share.

 Unfortunately, we still have to decide where each instrument sits.